rachelrly/owning-my-data-python/README.md

 The time information for each of these plays is collected and visualized with Matplotlib in `spotify_graph.py`.

-Every dot represents a "play", and each song is randomly assigned a color.
+Each song is randomly assigned a color, and each dot represents a play.

 ### facebook.py